Venue hire For lease Have your say Contact us arrow Subscribe

 Looking for things to do in North Sydney?
 Sub Base Platypus is an ideal setting for rest and recreation.

-Discover Koskela's flagship store
+Check out Koskela's flagship store

 Koskela is an Australian-owned, purpose-led furniture and homewares brand whose flagship store is located on the scenic waterfront of Sub Base Platypus.
 Their showroom features their distinctive furniture collection alongside products from a diverse range of makers who share their beliefs, including First Nations creators.